 By all means, it is crucial that you run a pre-purchase inspection on the prospective vehicle.
 Some if not most dealerships will resist this, but do your best to fight for this critical inspection.
 As a starting point, check out our Porsche Resources Directory for PPI shops near you; use the Search Filters on that initial landing page to zero in on your State or Province.

 9. Bone up on your desired vehicle’s resale value

 You need to do your homework before sitting down at the bargaining table.
 Be sure to research resale values.
 You should do this anyway whenever you’re in the market for any vehicle, CPO or not.
 This will put you in a much more powerful bargaining position when the time comes to haggle.

 10. Haggle, haggle, haggle away

 Did someone say “haggle”?
 Yes, indeed.
-You definitely need to haggle with you Porsche Certified Sales Consultant in order to get the best price possible.
-You need to do this despite the fact that you’re in the market for a CPO vehicle – or, more important exactly because you’re in the hunt for a CPO vehicle.
+You definitely need to negotiate with your Porsche Certified Sales Consultant in order to get the best price possible.
+You need to negotiate despite the fact that you’re in the market for a CPO vehicle — or, more important, exactly because you’re in the hunt for a CPO vehicle.

 Selective Suggested Reading for Further Porsche CPO Study

 Buying a CPO Porsche – Tricky Warrantee — “horror story” by laphroaig99 posted on the eBay.com website — WEBPAGE TAKEN DOWN FROM eBAY WEBSITE.